Murder of Tamaz Ginturi: Russia

 Ginturi and Dotiashvili crossed the border without incident and paid respects at the local cemetery.
 When they found the door to the church locked, Ginturi attempted to pry it open with an ax.
-Then a Russian border guard approached the pair and ordered them to stop, at which Ginturi threatened the guard who, in turn, fired a warning shot.
-When Ginturi ignored the warning he was killed and Dotiashvili was arrested and sent to a prison in Tskhinvali.
+Then a Russian border guard approached the pair and ordered them to stop.
+Ginturi then threatened the guard who, in turn, fired a warning shot.
+When Ginturi ignored the warning, he was killed and Dotiashvili was arrested and sent to a prison in Tskhinvali.

 South Ossetia

 Ginturi and Dotiashvili, agents of the former Georgian President Mikhail Saakashvili, attempted to drunkenly cross the border with an ax on a mission to destroy border installations, and were repelled after a short fire fight by Russian border guards, with one of the two being seriously wounded and taken to a Georgian hospital.